meinma/meinma.github.io/content/publication/somatic/index.md

 - Michael P. Menden
 publication_types:
 - '2'
-abstract: Abstract Mechanistic insight into ageing may empower prolonging the lifespan of humans; however, a complete understanding of this process is still lacking despite a plethora of ageing theories.
+abstract: Mechanistic insight into ageing may empower prolonging the lifespan of humans; however, a complete understanding of this process is still lacking despite a plethora of ageing theories.
 In order to address this, we investigated the association of lifespan with eight phenotypic traits, that is, litter size, body mass, female